 - SEO professionals are left to decipher ranking factors through testing and cryptic forum posts from Google employees (no direct line of contact); Google provides training and customer support via email, phone, and forum for PPC.

-Another reason people segment SEO and PPC from one another is that they utilize different skill sets.
+Another reason people distinguish SEO and PPC from one another is that they engage different skill sets.

 Below are a few high-level differences between PPC and SEO professionals:

 - PPC requires experience with bidding on keywords, managing budgets, writing short ad copy, and analyzing a unique set of performance metrics.

 - SEO professionals need to have a grasp of how Google’s search algorithm works.
 This means they need to have a tech-savvy, analytical, and creative mindset all at once.

 We’re only scratching the surface when you compare SEO and PPC.

 If you’re looking for someone to definitively declare which is better for your business, we have to disappoint you.

 Both approaches have unique strengths and require leveraging experienced professionals.

 When combined, SEO and PPC can complement each other quite a bit.